Bible Stories

 Some may appreciate his "additions" to the stories, others may find it a little confusing.
 The book also contains the Stations of the Cross and photos from the Holy Land.

-Available from many sources including those listed below.
+Available from many sources.

 Perspective: